Global Activity Scores: Global Sensitivity Measures

 \section{Global Sensitivity Measures}

-In this section we review some popular types of sensitivity measures, in particular, the variance based and derivative-based measures.
+In this section we review some popular types of sensitivity measures, in particular, the variance-based and derivative-based measures.
 For a comprehensive survey of sensitivity measures, see Iooss and Lema{\^\i}tre \cite{iooss2015review}.